 5. Document verification

-After submitting your application, the ACS will verify the documents provided to ensure that they meet the requirements of the skill assessment guidelines.
+After submitting your application, the ACS will verify the documents provided to ensure they meet the requirements outlined in the skill assessment guidelines.

 6. Assessment of qualifications